Viscosupplementation Treatment for Knee Arthritis

 Viscosupplementation injection provides symptomatic relief and delays the need for surgery.
 It is injected directly into the joint to replenish the diminished synovial fluid, thereby enhancing its lubricating properties.
 A single dose or a total of three separate doses, over several weeks, may be required for optimum benefit.

 Some patients may experience mild pain, swelling, warmth and redness at the injection site for up to 48 hours following a viscosupplementation injection.
 Headache and joint stiffness may also occur in some cases.
 Ice packs and an analgesic may be used, if required, to ease the discomfort.
-Any strenuous activity such as jogging or tennis should be completely avoided for 48 hours to a week after the injection and should be resumed only after consultation with your doctor.
+Any strenuous activity such as jogging or tennis should be completely avoided for 48 hours to a week after the injection and should be resumed only after consultation with Dr. Patel.

 These injections not only supplement the hyaluronan in the joint but also stimulate the production of hyaluronan in the treated knee.
 This provides gradual symptomatic relief over the course of the injections.
 This effect may last for several months.